Laotian society: Midland

-Upland Lao society
+Upland

-Lao Sung (Laotian for "the mountain top"), include six ethnic groups of which the Hmong, Akha, and Mien (Yao) are the most numerous.
+Lao Sung (Laotian of the mountain top) include 6 ethnic groups of which the Hmong, Akha, and Mien (Yao) are the most numerous.
 As of 1993, the Hmong numbered over 200,000, with settlements throughout the uplands of northern Laos.
-About the same number of Hmong live in northern Vietnam, and approximately 90,000 live in Thailand; this number does not include the 30,000 Hmong that were living in Thai refugee camps at the end of 1992.
-Some 60,000 Akha reside for the most part in Louang Namtha, Phôngsali, and Bokeo provinces.
-The other upland groups are the Phu Noi, found in Phôngsali and northern Louangphrabang provinces, the Mien (in Bokeo and Louang Namtha provinces), and small populations (fewer than 10,000) of Lahu and Kui located in the far northwest.
-The 1985 census also classified the 6,500 Hô (Haw)--Chinese originally from Yunnan Province—with the Lao Sung.
-All these groups have significant populations outside Laos, and the bulk of the ethnographic information available is from studies conducted in neighboring countries.

-The Lao Sung are the most recent migrants to Laos, having arrived from the north in a series of migrations beginning in the early nineteenth century.
-Hmong entered northwestern Vietnam from China prior to 1800, and early settlements in northeastern Laos were reported around the turn of the nineteenth century.
+Some 60,000 Akha reside for the most part in Louang Namtha, Phongsali, and Bokeo provinces.
+The other upland groups are the Phu Noi, found in Phongsali and northern Louangphrabang provinces, the Mien (in Bokeo and Louang Namtha provinces), and populations (fewer than 10,000) of Lahu and Kui located in the far northwest.
+A 1985 census classified the 6,500 Hô (Haw)--Chinese originally from Yunnan Province—with the Lao Sung.
+The Lao Sung are migrants to Laos arrived from the north in a series of migrations beginning in the 19th century.
+Hmong entered northwestern Vietnam from China prior to 1800.
 Pioneering settlements gradually extended westward, crossing the Mekong around 1890 and reaching Tak in northern Thailand around 1930.
 Mien migrations, in contrast, seem to have come southeast through Burma and Thailand before reaching Laos.
 All Lao Sung settlements are located in the north, with only Hmong villages found as far south as Vientiane.

-Lao Sung typically live on mountain tops, upland ridges, or hillsides over 1,000 meters in elevation.
-The name means "the Lao up high."
+Lao Sung live on mountain tops, upland ridges, or hillsides over 1,000 meters in elevation.
 Most groups are considered to be semimigratory; villages are moved to new locations when swidden farming resources in the old locale have been exhausted.
-Yet some villages have continued for more than 100 years, with individual households moving in or out during this period.
-Although all Lao Sung traditionally live in the uplands and engage in swidden farming, their housing styles, diet, farming techniques, kinship systems, and social organization vary from one group to another.
+Some villages have continued for more than 100 years, with individual households moving in or out during this period.
+While all Lao Sung live in the uplands and engage in swidden farming, their housing styles, diet, farming techniques, kinship systems, and social organization vary from 1 group to another.